-A good fit is vital.
-Multi-use helmets usually offer a single, adjustable size.
-Most others come in small, medium, large or extended sizes.
+When choosing a bike helmet, a good fit is vital.
+Most helmets come in small, medium, large or extended sizes.

-To find your size, wrap a flexible tape measure around the largest portion of your head—about 1" above your eyebrows.
+To find your size, wrap a flexible tape measure around the largest portion of your head—about 1 in. above your eyebrows.
 Or, wrap a string or ribbon around your head, then measure the length of string with a straight-edge ruler or yardstick.